Functional Medicine for Chronic Fatigue: Root-Cause Care

 The Core Concept: Why Fatigue Persists When Tests Look Normal

+An estimated 836,000 to 2.5 million Americans may have ME/CFS according to the Institute of Medicine’s landmark 2015 report, yet the majority remain undiagnosed.
 Fatigue is not a diagnosis; it is a signal.
 In conventional care, testing is often designed to identify overt disease.
-Functional medicine examines how systems interact and whether they are operating optimally, even when results fall within reference ranges.
+Functional medicine examines how systems interact and whether they are operating optimally, even when results fall within standard reference ranges.

-Chronic fatigue may be associated with impaired energy production, immune activation, hormonal signalling changes, or nervous system dysregulation.
+Chronic fatigue may be associated with impaired mitochondrial energy production, immune activation via inflammatory cytokines such as interleukin-6 (IL-6) and tumour necrosis factor alpha (TNF-alpha), hormonal signalling changes involving cortisol and thyroid hormones, or autonomic nervous system dysregulation.
 These processes can exist long before laboratory markers become clearly abnormal.
+Research by Morris and colleagues, published in Neuro Endocrinology Letters, has highlighted that mitochondrial dysfunctions may play a central role in the pathophysiology of chronic fatigue.

 Common Root Causes Explored in Functional Medicine